 (optimising weight management to ensure correct dosing), maintenance and optimisation of the production planning.
 Our production is fully automated by means of a Manufacturing Execution System (MES).
 This system allows us to identify in real time points at which material is not efficiently used and waste is generated.
 In recent years, we have also invested significant effort in evaluation and management systems, with the aim of increasing awareness of food waste across the different levels of the organisation.
-In order to make food losses a point of discussion, we provide detailed lines on the factory dashboards.
+In order to make food losses a point of discussion, we provide detailed information related to the production lines on the factory dashboards.
 By involving operators in daily reviews of production results, they become more aware of their role in reducing food losses.

-Control System (PCS) to monitor the performance of our operations.
+We also use a Performances Control System (PCS) to monitor the performance of our operations.
 This system involves a series of meetings at various levels within the organisation, which take place on a daily, weekly or monthly basis.
 Examples include short interval control meetings, shift meetings and shift handover meetings.
-In this way, we are able to identify loss-related and other operational issues in a timely manner, thoroughly analyse them, and quickly resolve them.
+In this way, we are able to identify lossrelated and other operational issues in a timely manner, thoroughly analyse them, and quickly resolve them.